Lightning-AI/pytorch-lightning/docs/source/advanced/tpu.rst

         result.__dict__[k] = v
     TypeError: 'mappingproxy' object does not support item assignment

 PyTorch XLA only supports Tensor objects for CPU to TPU data transfer.
+Might cause issues if the User is trying to send some non-tensor objects through the DataLoader or during saving states.

 - **Using `tpu_spawn_debug` Plugin**